ABOUT the PROGRAM

 • The most recent transcript of courses and grades

 • Two letters of recommendation from faculty members

 • A 300-word essay on one of the following topics:

-* Cognitive security and disinformation
+* Cognitive security, disinformation, and public diplomacy

 The Alexander Hamilton Institute for the Study of Western Civilization (the AHI)